 FAQs from users

-What is the definition of infantile or hypoplastic uterus?
+What is the infantile uterus?

-What are the different types of surrogacy?
+What are the symptoms of uterine problems?

 When a woman is trying to conceive, having a functional, healthy womb is essential.
 But having a good ovarian reserve, as well as egg quality, is crucial too.
 To learn more about this, read: How Many Eggs Does a Woman Have? – Your Egg Count by Age.